NCAR/lrose-docs/lrose-core/lrose-data-flow.md

 ---
 **NOTE**

-Some of these need to be updated to 64-bit integers.
+Some of the struct members (time_written, buf_size, begin_insert, end_insert, begin_append, time, msg_len, stored_len, offset) need to be updated to 64-bit integers.

 youngest_slot, oldest_slot and nslots must remain type si32 (int) to ensure atomic read/writes.
 This is not a limitation, since we would never need more that a billion slots.